Bayesian Methods for the Investigation of Temperature-Dependence in Conductivity: Parameter Estimation

 The sampler returns a set of samples drawn from the joint posterior distribution $\pr{E_\mathrm{a}, A}{\bm{x}}$.
 Each sample is a point in parameter space: a specific ($\Ea$, $A$) combination that corresponds to a curve on the Arrhenius plot. \cref{fig:llzo}(a) shows the data with many such curves overlaid: the shaded bands indicate where curves cluster more or less densely, reflecting which parameter combinations are more probable given the data.
 Panel (b) shows these samples as a two-dimensional distribution, revealing that the parameters are highly correlated: higher values of $\Ea$ tend to be associated with higher values of $A$.
 Panels (c) and (d) show the marginal distributions for each parameter, obtained by integrating the samples along each axis.
 This is equivalent to integrating the joint distribution over the other parameter, asking, for example, ``what is the probability of this value of $\Ea$, regardless of $A$?''

-The activation energy is approximately normally distributed, with mean and \qty{95}{\percent} credible interval of $\SI{0.123\pm0.016}{\electronvolt}$.
+The activation energy is approximately normally distributed, with mean and \qty{95}{\percent} credible interval of $\SI{0.123\pm0.016}{\electronvolt}$\unskip \unskip .
 The pre-exponential factor, however, is not normally distributed---it follows an approximately log-normal distribution.
-For this parameter, we report the median and \qty{95}{\percent} credible interval: $\left(2.652^{+0.891}_{-0.689}\right)\times10^{6}\si{\centi\meter^2\second^{-1}}$.
+For this parameter, we report the median and \qty{95}{\percent} credible interval: $\left(2.644^{+0.899}_{-0.653}\right)\times10^{6}\,\si{\centi\meter^2\second^{-1}}$\unskip \unskip .
 This illustrates one advantage of Bayesian posterior sampling: we obtain the full distribution of each parameter, rather than assuming normality.
-For $A$, reporting a symmetric confidence interval around the mean would misrepresent our uncertainty.
+For $A$, reporting a symmetric interval around the mean would misrepresent our uncertainty.

-Arrhenius models are often fitted by taking logarithms and using linear regression in the transformed space, plotting $\ln(\sigma T)$ versus $1/T$ and fitting a straight line.
+Arrhenius models are often fitted by taking logarithms and fitting a straight line to $\ln(\sigma T)$ versus $1/T$.
 This approach is convenient, but introduces bias: if the errors in $\sigma T$ are normally distributed, transforming to log space makes them log-normally distributed, violating the assumptions of linear regression and yielding biased estimates for $\Ea$ and $A$~\cite{McCluskey2023a}.
 Our choice of a multivariate normal likelihood above also assumes normally distributed errors, so we must work with the untransformed data to satisfy this assumption.

-While this section has discussed Bayesian parameter estimation using the example of the Arrhenius model, the approach generalises to other models; we need only specify the model equation and appropriate priors.
-However, we have so far assumed that the Arrhenius model is the correct choice.
-In the next section, we address how to compare models and select the one best supported by the data.